adambard/learnxinyminutes-docs/julia.html.markdown

 ## 1. Primitive Datatypes and Operators
 ####################################################

-# Everything in Julia is a expression.
+# Everything in Julia is an expression.

 # There are several basic types of numbers.
 3 # => 3 (Int64)